Umagdiaz/restaurant_items/README.md

 The user, without the need to register, can see all the products (items), either by category or together, and thus know which products are offered and their description.

 ## Test
-Differents test with Rspec and Capybara.
-Controller, features and requests tests.
+Differents test with Rspec and Capybara, controller test, features test and requests tests.

 ## Img
 | ![Home](app/assets/stylesheets/home_view.jpg) | ![Index Admin](app/assets/stylesheets/index_view.jpg) |